NSF-DARSE/Hennovate/README.md

 </p>

 ## Purpose
-This repository contains links to all case study repositories
+This repository contains links to all case study repositories and final presentations slides

 ## Case Studies